notmenopecode/lab-react-state-primitives-replacement/README.md

 - **Nest child components in `BookRecommendations` components**

-  - separate the button list and the recommendations into two components `RecommendationButtons.jsx` and `RecommendationList.jsx`
+  - separate the button list `div` and the recommendations `div` into two components `RecommendationButtons.jsx` and `RecommendationList.jsx`
   - pass the components the correct props so that they function the same way

 ### More Challenging Option